iiPythonx/lrcup/README.md

 # Search for lyrics and download them:
 lrcup search never gonna give you up

+# Search and download lyrics for a given folder:
+lrcup autosearch /mnt/music/

 # Search and embed lyrics for a given folder:
 lrcup autoembed /mnt/music/
 ```